contentful/contentful.py/README.rst

           <td><code>max_include_resolution_depth</code></td>
           <td><code>20</code></td>
           <td>
-            Maximum amount of levels to resolve includes for SDK entities (this is independent of API-level includes - it represents the maximum depth the include resolution tree is allowed to resolved before falling back to <code>Link</code> objects).
+            Maximum amount of levels to resolve includes for library entities (this is independent of API-level includes - it represents the maximum depth the include resolution tree is allowed to resolved before falling back to <code>Link</code> objects).
             This include resolution strategy is in place in order to avoid having infinite circular recursion on resources with circular dependencies.